rebexnet/RebexExtras/Office365_OAuth2/README.md

 ﻿Office365_OAuth2
 ================

-Two WPF applications and a helper library that show how to authenticate to Office365 (Exchange Online) using OAuth 2.0 and retrieve a list of recent messages with [Rebex Secure Mail](https://www.rebex.net/secure-mail.net/) using IMAP or EWS (Exchange Web Services) protocols.
-Targets .NET Framework 4.7.2 and .NET 5.0.
+**EwsOAuthWpfApp**, **ImapOAuthWpfApp**: Two WPF applications and a helper library that show how to authenticate to Office365 (Exchange Online) using OAuth 2.0 in *delegated* mode (suitable for user-attended apps) and retrieve a list of recent messages with [Rebex Secure Mail](https://www.rebex.net/secure-mail.net/) using IMAP or EWS (Exchange Web Services) protocols.
+Targets .NET Framework 4.7.2 and .NET 6.0.

 See the blog post at https://blog.rebex.net/oauth2-office365-rebex-mail for details on how it works.